 Whether you’re a die-hard yogi or a noob searching for vinyasa, folks of all fitness levels are welcome to find Zen beneath the trees at Bryant Park through the end of August.
 The outdoor hub is hosting its 17th season in partnership with Health magazine.
 Instructors from yoga studios all over the city teach you how to perfect the poses while you focus on deep breathing.
 Classes are held at Upper Terrace on Tuesdays morning and the on the Lawn every Thursday evening.
 Wellness brand Gaiam donates 1,200 mats for folks to use during the class in addition to fitness giveaways. bryantpark.org.
 Free.

 The green Park Slope yoga studio Bend & Bloom, known for its wind-generated electricity and gratis postclass organic tea, is back with its annual vinyasa series on the park’s expansive Long Meadow.
-“It’s so rewarding to be out in the open, under the sky,” says manager TJ Halliday.
-“It opens the senses.” bendandbloom.com.
+The free event series takes place every Thursday from 7 to 8pm starting June 6 through August 29. bendandbloom.com.
 Free.

 Want to perfect your lotus pose without wasting a beautiful day in the city?
-Head to this Midtown East studio where you can keep up your hatha or vinyasa practice in Yo Yoga!'s outdoor sessions on its private roof deck, whose slightly uneven surface creates an extra challenge for your planks and chaturungas. yoyoganyc.com. $20.
+Head to this Midtown East studio where you can keep up your hatha or vinyasa practice in Yo Yoga!'s outdoor sessions on its private roof deck, whose slightly uneven surface creates an extra challenge for your planks and chaturungas. yoyoganyc.com. $25.